This post may contain affiliate links.

 A 40-minute drive from Phuket International Airport, Keemala Phuket is 9 kms from Patong Beach, so if you want shopping or nightlife it’s within a reasonable drive.

-Is Keemala on the beach?
-No, but free hotel shuttles will take you down to Kamala Beach, which is five minutes away.
+🌴 Hotel Tip: Keemala is not right on the beach, but the free hotel shuttle will take you to Kamala Beach in five minutes.

 For more information read my Keemala Phuket Review or check prices and availability here.